JulGvoz/twisted-fates/README.md

 - The Storyteller can show the Seeker themselves (not recommended).
 - Seeker only wakes if the player who they knew died before them during night or day.
 - If Seeker would die tonight, they cannot learn another player.
+- If the player Seeker knows changes alignment, Seeker does not learn this.

 ## Mangler
 "Each night\*, choose 2 players (not yourself): they swap alignments."